Associate Professor of Health & Rehabilitation Sciences

 453 W. 10th Ave.

 Dr. Jimmy Onate joined The Ohio State University in January 2010.
 He earned his PhD in Human Movement Science from the University of North Carolina at Chapel Hill in 2002 with a focus in biomechanics and motor learning.
 He has been an academic research faculty member interested in all aspects of human movement relative to injury prevention and performance optimization since 2003.

-He currently serves as the Director of the PhD program in Health and Rehabilitation Sciences, Chair of Graduate Studies in Health and Rehabilitation Sciences, a Co-Director of OSU Sports Medicine's Movement Analysis & Performance (MAP) research program, a Research Scholar for the National Federation of High School Sports Medicine Advisory Committee, and a Research Consultant to Naval Special Warfare groups based in Virginia Beach, VA.
+He currently serves as the Co-Director of OSU Sports Medicine's Movement Analysis & Performance (MAP) research program, a Research Scholar for the National Federation of High School Sports Medicine Advisory Committee, and a Research Consultant to Naval Special Warfare groups based in Virginia Beach, VA.

 His main research focus lies in developing functional motion assessment research that bridges the gap across research to clinical systems to allow for evidence-based outcomes for aiding individuals to sustain optimal health and performance throughout their careers and lives.

 The specific aims of his research are focused to answer specific issues related to lower extremity injury, in particular anterior cruciate ligament (ACL) injury, pre-participation examinations and human performance optimization.
 Funding for his work has been provided through the National Institutes of Health, Office of Naval Research, United States Special Operations Command and Naval Special Warfare Development Group for evaluating lower extremity injury in collegiate athletes and the development of physical performance models in military soldiers.